LogtalkDotOrg/logtalk.org/_pages/backend_requirements.md

 The `setup_call_cleanup/3` predicate is only required for systems providing a compatible threads implementation and for support of some tools features that require checking query determinism.
 In the second case, it can be replaced by `call_cleanup/2` or `call_det/2` predicates.

-Logtalk coinduction features requires that the backend Prolog compiler supports cyclic terms and either the `*->/2` soft-cut control construct or the `if/3` soft-cut built-in predicate.
+Logtalk coinduction features require that the backend Prolog compiler supports cyclic terms and either the `*->/2` soft-cut control construct or the `if/3` soft-cut built-in predicate.

 The de facto standard `dialect` and `version_data` flags are required.
-Notably, the `version_data` flag is used at Logtalk startup to check that it's running on a supported Prolog backend version and used by tools such as `diagrams` and `lgtunit` to add version information to diagrams and testing log files.
+Notably, the `version_data` flag is used at Logtalk startup to check that it's running on a supported Prolog backend version and is used by tools such as `diagrams` and `lgtunit` to add version information to diagrams and testing log files.

 In addition, Logtalk requires basic access to the operating-system (either as Prolog built-in predicates or as library predicates) including: